vic-95/st558_project01_covid19api/README.md

 ## `returnSlug()`

+A helper function.
 Takes a quoted string and returns the country slug (if available) as a character string.
 Argument can be the name of the country, the slug, or the ISO2 abbreviation.
 Throws a specific error if no match is found.

 ``` r
 returnSlug <- function(cntry){